kuma35/thinking-forth-translate/chapter3.rst

 .. figure:: fig3-3.png
    :name: fig3-3
-   :alt: The traditional approach: view from the top.

    The traditional approach: view from the top.

 ..

 Inside the loop we have three modules: getting a character from the keyboard, editing the data, and finally refreshing the display to match